Radio-Eastern-FM/Studio-Dashboard/README.md

 `python ./manage.py runserver`

-*If prompted, you may have to conduct a migraton.
-Do this by typing `python manage.py migrate`*
+*If prompted, you may have to conduct a migration.
+Do this by typing* `python manage.py migrate`

 ---